Vyral/corina-cisneros/_posts/2020-07-01-6-common-buyer-regrets-and-how-to-avoid-them.md

 **1\.
 Wishing they could have started their home search earlier**.
 With us, this isn’t an issue because we have a phenomenal website that you can subscribe to if you want immediate notification of the latest listings that fit your pre-selected criteria.
 You can start looking as early as six months, a year, or two years in advance.
 We don’t have an agenda; we work for you, and *your* timetable.

 For a thorough, painless, and regret-free home buying experience, give me a call or send an email.
-The Cisneros Realty Group is always here for you\!&nbsp;
+The Cisneros Realty Group is always here for you!&nbsp;